Tomislav-Busic/-jewelry-store/README.md

 ## Deployment

-To run deployment, run it locally using npm:
+To run the deployment, run it locally using npm:

 ```
 $ npm run build